 It was apparent that the discussion between Mr. Jackpot and The Jester had devolved into something that threatened violence.
 I didn’t go watch.
 This would be the third time I’ve been witness to violence or near-violence in a poker room and I know the number one rule: Protect your chips.

 Like most disputes, this one was finished almost as soon as it started.
 Mr. Jackpot, still steaming, walked back into the poker area.
 The Jester was apparently gone.
 And, frankly, that had me worried.

 When the ten-seat made two little pair to beat my top pair, I didn’t even care.
 I don’t like people leaving an underground game angry, The Jester had apparently done so, and I said as much to the people around me.

 “All it takes is one phone call,” I said, assuming everyone knew what I meant.

 I’m not sure anybody heard me, because, again, something in the room had shifted.
 The testosterone-level was at its peak.
 In what is often a reserved poker room, players were battling in any way they could.
+This was where the pros were playing, the kind of players that win jackpots at Agen pkv games every single day.
 Men with crazed looks and maniacal screams were clashing in a wild dance of doubles ping-pong, slashing the air with their paddles, dancing with each point, cursing at each loss.
 At some point, a free-weight bench had been put on the other side of the room and grown men were betting on how many times they could bench press 150 pounds.
 Now no longer in use as a poker table, the empty felt behind us became an arm-wrestling mat and players were testing their strength with the right and left arms.

 “I can lift that weight with my dick!” came a scream from across the room.